What is inventory control?

 Then, you can use the formula summed up by Accounting Coach: the square root of [(two times the annual demand in units times the incremental cost to process an order) divided by (the incremental annual cost to carry one unit in inventory)] in order to find your economic order quantity

-Managing Inventory With an Inventory Control System
+Managing Inventory with an Inventory Control System

 An inventory control system is a computerized solution that brings all aspects of inventory management into one cohesive system.
 Its purpose is to help control your stock in order to hold the least amount of inventory in your warehouses and ultimately improve cash flow and lower holding costs.

 A wide range of manufacturing, distribution, and retail facilities use inventory control systems to manage the movement of items throughout their business.
-Some businesses may be tracking the movement of finished products from suppliers to customers while others may need to order raw materials to produce a finished product.
+Some businesses may be tracking the movement of finished products from suppliers to customers while others many need to order raw materials to produce a finished product.
 Facilities managers may need to track maintenance, repair, and operations (MRO) inventory, which includes items like hand tools and janitorial supplies used to keep an organization running.

 Integration into a main computerized system as well as high quality data are key to a successful inventory management system.

-An effective inventory control system can help you ensure you have the right amount of raw materials, MRO supplies, or finished items on hand to meet your demand.
+An effective inventory control system can help you ensure that you have the right amount of raw materials, MRO supplies, or finished items on hand to meet your demand.
 This may mean higher customer satisfaction or reduced downtime on a manufacturing line.